-Once a student has passed all exams and completed all required coursework, Sarah Kandell-Gritzmaker will submit a Recommendation for Candidacy Form to Rackham.
+Once a student has passed all exams and completed all required coursework, the DGS will ask the Graduate Coordinator to submit a Recommendation for Candidacy Form to Rackham.

 IX.
 CANDIDACY AND DISSERTATION

 Once a student has attained Candidacy, work may begin on a Dissertation.
 This is a work of original scholarship that usually requires 2-3 years of full-time research.
 The dissertation will shape your scholarly profile in the field and will form the basis of your publication record as you move from student to professional scholar.